Kids Eat Right Month® 2024 – Keeping Kids Active and Eating Healthy

 Limit fried foods and instead opt for items that are grilled, baked, steamed, or roasted.
 Choose a grilled chicken sandwich or single-patty hamburger over fried chicken, fried fish, or chicken fried steak.

 Instead of French fries, tater tots, or onion rings, choose a nutritious side item.
+Many restaurants now offer fruit cups, apple slices, side salads, steamed veggies, or fruit and yogurt parfaits, which are all healthy side options.

 Add Healthy Options to Your Meal